 Do I Need A Lawyer For Age Discrimination In Los Angeles

-If you've experienced workplace discrimination because of your age, then it's time to consult experienced age discrimination lawyers Los Angeles.
+If you've experienced workplace discrimination because of your age, then it's time to consult experienced and personable age discrimination attorneys in Los Angeles.
 Even if you're not sure whether or not you have a legal case, it's best to seek counsel.
 They can inform you of your legal rights and assess your individual situation.
-You don't want to start a case and then think months in " do I need a lawyer for age discrimination in Los Angeles ".
-At that point, it may be too late.

 All workers have rights.
 The Older Workers Benefit Protection Act simply gives those older workers more specific rights to ensure they're not discriminated against in the workplace.
 If you've experienced discrimination due to your age and you're over 40 years old, then you can file a complaint with the EEOC.
 The EEOC will work with you and the employer to come up with a favorable outcome.
 However, if you believe that outcome is not favorable to you, you can always opt for filing a lawsuit against your employer or former employer.